How to Get Clients by Following Your Acquisition Trail

 Won’t I be limiting my practices by focusing on only one prospect profile?

 Focusing on prospects that match your ideal prospect profile could mean you’ll miss out on some clients that don’t match the profile.
 But that’s a good thing.
 You’ll know that your services match up with the prospects you’re pursuing.
-Clients will be more satisfied because they’ll believe they’ve found the right advisor for them.
+Clients will be more satisfied because they’ll believe they’ve found the right financial professional for them.
 And, they’ll probably be sending their friends your way.

 To summarize, we’ve covered: